Mercedes-Benz S-CLASS SEDAN 2023 Purpose and Function of Restraint System User Manual

 Risk of injury or death due to damaged or modified seat belts

-Seat belts cannot provide protection in the following situations:
+Seat belts cannot protect in the following situations:

 Seat belts may sustain non-visible damage in an accident, e.g. due to glass splinters.
 Modified or damaged seat belts could tear or fail in the event of an accident, for example.
 Modified Emergency Tensioning Devices could accidentally trigger or fail to function as intended.